eltislab/eltislab.website/content/team/logan-robeck/_index.md

 ---
 Hello!

-I am a Canadian-born American and I started as a PhD student in the Eltis Lab  in 2020.
+I am a Canadian-born American, and started as a PhD student in the Eltis Lab in 2020.
 Broadly, my interests include understanding and improving how microbes metabolize carbon with the aim of re-purposing this capacity towards the development of the "Circular Bioeconomy".

 Outside of the lab my hobbies general focus around outdoor sports, especially rock climbing!